Privileged Entrance Vatican Tour with Sistine Chapel & St. Peter's Basilica

 • Expert, English-speaking guide

-• Skip-the-line entry to Vatican Museums
+• Timed entry Vatican Museums

 • Entry to the Sistine Chapel

-• Privileged access to Scala Regia
+• Privileged access to Scala Regia (except Wednesday mornings)

-• Entry to St. Peter’s Basilica
+• Entry to St. Peter’s Basilica (except Wednesday mornings)

 • Guide tips